-All these phases are vital parts of the development process, and can be arranged and worked through in different order.
+All the stages of system development life cycle are vital parts of the development process, and can be arranged and worked through in different order.
 Depending on how the team managers organize the developers’ work, there are several SDLC methodologies.

 There are always many ways to reach a goal.
 In our case, we have five major SDLC methodologies that define the framework of a development team.

 a) Waterfall Model.
 Waterfall is the oldest and basically the most straightforward methodology.
 It’s all pretty much on the surface: you complete a level, you go to the next one.
 Waterfall is a methodology that is the easiest to manage, however, it can be be prone to delays.
 Due to its nature, every phase should be reviewed and signed off on before the team can start the next one.